Xpykerz/CrackZip/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+We welcome contributions to CrackZip!
+If you have ideas for improvements or new features, feel free to open a pull request.
+For significant changes, please start by opening an issue to discuss your proposal.

-Please make sure to update tests as appropriate.
+When contributing, ensure that your code adheres to the project's style guidelines and is well-documented.
+While tests are not required for this PR, please update or add tests for any new functionality in future contributions.

 # By @Xpykerz